VictoriaT87/shanganagh-cliffs-fc/README.md

   - Featured on both the main index page and the contact form page, the full responsive navigation bar includes links to each section of the Home page -  the Logo, About, News, Fixtures and the current League Table - as well as to the separate Contact Form page.
 This allows for easy navigation across the site.
   - Connected to the Navigation bar is a "Return to Top" button.
 This will show to the bottom right of the screen when the user scrolls below the header and allows the user to easily return to the Navigation menu with one button.
   - These 2 items together allows the user to easily navigate from each section of the Index page back to the top Navigation, as well as easy access to the Contact Form page without needed to scroll back up to the top or pressing the refresh or back buttons.
+  - A hamburger menu will appear when the screen is scaled down to smaller screen sizes.
+This hamburger menu will open from the side with a bold red background to continue the website's color scheme.

 #### Navigation on Desktop
 ![Nav Bar](assets/documentation/navigation-bar.png)